Skip to content

 [('a', 1), ('b', 2)]

-use object-style parameter key in param_scope
+use object-style parameter key in scope

->>> with param_scope(**{"a.b.c": [1,2]}) as ps:
+>>> with scope(**{"a.b.c": [1,2]}) as ps:

 ... ps.a.b.c()